 When performance and code matters

-Taking all this into account we decided to work on performance issues and code refactoring, resulting in huge improvements starting from version 4.2 which significantly affected performance of WPBakery Page Builder and allowed developers to use “right” methods in the “right” place.
+Taking all this into account we decided to work on performance issues and code refactoring, resulting in huge improvements starting from version 4.2 which significantly affected the performance of WPBakery Page Builder and allowed developers to use the “right” methods in the “right” place.

 What exactly have we done with performance?

-When it comes to refactoring code which can be later used or explored by 3rd party it is important sticking to the standards which we of course took into account by following native WP standards and working a lot on commenting code for other developers to understand.
+When it comes to refactoring code that can be later used or explored by 3rd party it is important sticking to the standards which we of course took into account by following native WP standards and working a lot on commenting code for other developers to understand.

-With the version 4.2.
+With version 4.2.
 WPBakery Page Builder got rid of unnecessary abstractions which allowed to make things simple and more secure.

 In order not to mess the code we separated PHP and HTML code more which resulted in better code usability.